 Early years and childcare

-Any confirmed cases of coronavirus (COVID-19) in the setting (either child or staff member), or if the setting has been advised to close as a result, should be reported to Ofsted as soon as reasonably practical, and in any case within 14 days.
-Please read the guidance on reporting incidents to ensure you include all of the information required.
+If you have any confirmed cases of COVID-19 in the setting (either child or staff member), or if your setting has been advised to close as a result, you should report this to Ofsted as soon as reasonably practical, and in any case within 14 days.
+Notifications of confirmed cases of COVID-19 will not prompt a regulatory visit from Ofsted.

 Fast-track application process

 To support local authorities and registered early years and childcare settings, we have put in place temporary arrangements that allow us to fast-track applications and requests from existing providers only to operate provision in a different way or to set up additional premises.

 Childminders and providers of childcare on domestic premises can apply to work from non-domestic premises for up to 50% of their time.
 If you would like to do this, email your application form to firstname.lastname@example.org.
 We will review the details and contact you as quickly as possible to discuss your request.

 You should tell us if you are resigning your registration.
 To do this, email email@example.com from your email address that we have on your registration and include your unique reference number (URN).
 You can find your URN on your registration, your inspection report(s), and on your setting’s Ofsted reports page.

 If you are a nanny on the voluntary part of the Childcare Register, you should discuss with the family you work for to see if it is appropriate for you to carry on working at this time.